Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

   lib.optionals config.services.hostapd.enable [{ address = "192.168.0.1"; prefixLength = 24; }];
 ```

-Now, we would like the router itself to have a conistent IP address.
+Now, we would like the router itself to have a consistent IP address.
 We set
 this in the second line above as `192.168.0.1`, though any value in `192.168.x.x`
 would work equally well.
 However, just providing the static IP on it's own is
 not enough.
 This is because NixOS will verify that `wlan0` does not have an